Jelena Rozga: 2012–2017: Moderna žena

 Following a short hiatus from new music, Rozga released the ballad "Udajem se" as a single on 16 February 2016.
 On 29 February 2016, Rozga appeared on then narodni radio and performed cover versions of "Kao da me nema tu" by Vanna, "Malo mi za sriću triba" by Doris Dragović, "Prijatelji stari" by Tereza Kesovija, "Dobrodošao u klub" by Severina and "Čarobno jutro" by Nina Badrić.
 On 15 July 2016, the song "Nasljednik" was released as a summer single.
+A music video directed by Dario Radusin shows Rozga in a pink and black swimsuit along with three other male models.
+They are shown interacting with each other, splashing water and showcasing their physique.
 This was followed by the release of the ballad "Pismo-Glava" on 8 December 2016 and the title song "Moderna žena" on 16 December 2016, along with accompanying music videos directed by Darko Drinovac and Dario Radusin, respectively.

 Six years after the release of her previous album, on 16 December 2016, Rozga released her third studio album Moderna žena through Croatia Records.
 The album was released in a dual-disc format: the first disc contained 6 new songs and 5 previously released singles, and the second disk contained her older singles released in the period between 2011 and 2014.
 In the first week of its release, Moderna žena debuted atop the Croatian Albums Chart and it remained there for 11 consecutive weeks and 17 weeks in total after its release.
 Only 3 months after its release, the album received a gold certification and sold over 5,000 copies.
 The album became the best-selling record of the year in Croatia in 2017.
 It was nominated for the Best Pop Album at the 2017 Porin Awards held on 17 March 2017.
 On 16 December 2016, the song "Prava Koke" for the soundtrack of the musical Matilda was released through Dallas Records.